Inosine-5′-monophosphate dehydrogenase: Mechanism

-In Humans
+In humans

-Humans express two distinct isozymes of IMPDH encoded by two distinct genes, IMPDH1 and IMPDH2:
+Humans express two distinct isozymes of IMPDH encoded by two distinct genes, IMPDH1 and IMPDH2.

 Both isozymes contain 514 residues, have an 84% similarity in peptide sequence, and have similar kinetic properties.
 Both isozymes are constitutively expressed in most tissues, but IMPDH1 is predominately expressed in the spleen, retina, and peripheral blood leukocytes.
 IMPDH1 is generally expressed constitutively at low levels, and IMPDH2 is generally upregulated in proliferating cells and neoplastic tissues.
 Homozygous IMPDH1 knockout mice demonstrate a mild retinopathy in which a slow, progressive form of retinal degeneration gradually weakens visual transduction, while homozygous IMPDH2 knockout mice display embryonic lethality.

 Clinical significance

 Guanine nucleotide synthesis is essential for maintaining normal cell function and growth, and is also important for the maintenance of cell proliferation and immune responses.
 IMPDH expression is found to be upregulated in some tumor tissues and cell lines.
 B and T lymphocytes display a dependence on IMPDH for normal activation and function, and demonstrate upregulated IMPDH expression.
 Therefore, IMPDH has been addressed as a drug target for immunosuppressive and cancer chemotherapy.

 Mycophenolate is an immunosuppressant that is used to prevent transplant rejection and acts through inhibition of IMPDH.
+Mycophenolate mofetil has been shown to inhibit completely both vaccinia and monkeypox viruses.

-Mutations in the CBS region of IMPDH1 are associated with the RP10 form of autosomal dominant retinitis pigmentosa and dominant Leber's congenital amaurosis.
+Mutations in the Bateman domain of IMPDH1 are associated with the RP10 form of autosomal dominant retinitis pigmentosa and dominant Leber's congenital amaurosis.